Guidelines for Institutes of Sri Sathya Sai Education

 - Translation of educational resources in regional languages

-Governance and Management of ISSEs
+Governance and Management of ISSSEs

-The SSSWF is directly responsible for all SSEHV programs.
+The SSSWF is directly responsible for all SSSEHV programs.
 The legal status of an Institute will be approved by the SSSWF and Prasanthi Council on a case-by-case basis, taking into account the historical background of an Institute and the laws of the land governing such institutions.

-All members of an ISSE, including the professional staff engaged by the Institute, should possess necessary qualifications and experience in their respective areas of work and should be conversant with the principles of Sathya Sai Education.
+All members of an ISSSE, including the professional staff engaged by the Institute, should possess necessary qualifications and experience in their respective areas of work and should be conversant with the principles of Sri Sathya Sai Education.
 They should demonstrate a commitment for spiritual transformation and should be willing to undergo further training as may be necessary.